BillHertzing/BlazorExamples/README.md

 # BlazorExamples
-Blazor-specific examples extracted and simplified from my other repositories
+Blazor-specific examples extracted and simplified from my other repositories.
+If you are interested specificly in the Blazor portion, focus on Ace.AceGUI. if you are interested in how ServiceStack is being used to serve the Blazor aplication, focus on Ace.AceService

+As of the time of this writing, you will need teh ServiceStack patch release 5.1.1, which is in pre-release at ServiceStack's MyGet Feed https://www.myget.org/F/servicestack

 The goal is to have program, called AceAgent, that runs on Windows, Linux, and mobile OSs.
 AceAgent should:
 * Be written in C# and targets the .Net Core framework, and provide a very minimal set of basic services.